SOUTH BAY TEEN IDOL

 Thank You To Our South Bay Teen Idol 2018 Sponsors

-South Bay Teen Idol is made possible, in part, through Diamond level sponsorship by Bill Lister; Platinum level by BASIS Independent Silicon Valley and PNC Bank – Jeff Rhodes; Gold level by Avery Kaufman & Richard Borenstein; and Vinyl level by Virginia and Randy Hess.
+South Bay Teen Idol is made possible, in part, through Diamond level sponsorship by Coldwell Banker/Bill Lister; Platinum level by BASIS Independent Silicon Valley, PNC/Jeff Rhodes, and San Jose Youth Symphony; Gold level by Anonymous Donors and Avery Kaufman & Richard Borenstein; and Vinyl level by the Balaban family, Doris & Rick z”l Davis, and Virginia & Randy Hess.